 The method of measuring the flow of the sampling system (QPM2.5 and QPM10) shall have a maximum permissible error of ±2.5 per cent of the reading or ±1.5 per cent of the full-scale, whichever is the smallest, under all operating conditions;

-Use a flow measurement device calibrated to report flow at both operating and standard conditions (273.15 K and 101.325 kPa).
+Use a flow measurement device calibrated to report flow at both operating and standard conditions.
 The temperature sensor shall have an accuracy of ±1.0 °C. The pressure measurements shall have precision and accuracy of ±1.0 kPa;

-The set (nominal) value for the sampling volumetric flow (QPM2.5-set and QPM10-set) shall be constant for each parameter during the emissions measurement section of a specific brake system;
+The set (nominal) value for the sampling volumetric flow (QPM2.5-set and QPM10-set) shall be constant during the emissions measurement section of a specific brake system;

 The average sampling volumetric flow shall be within ±2 per cent of the set value for the given brake emissions test.
 Use a device with a flow control feature (e.g. critical orifice, pressure regulator, feedback controller, or other) to ensure a stable flow through the filter medium;